cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

-### Model 2: Using difference features for meeting Milestones 1-9
+### 5.1.2.
+Using difference features for meeting Milestones 1-9

 In Model 2, instead of using the binary features for meeting the milestones 1 through 9, we used the numerical features showing the difference between the scheduled and actualized dates for the milestones 1 through 9.
 We tuned Random Forest to determine the best values for the hyperparameters of max_depth, max_features, and min_samples_leaf.
 Also, we determined the importance of features and selected the most important ones using the importance of features obtained from Random Forest.
 Finally, we selected the most important features, trained the tuned Random Forest model, and obtained the performance metrics using test dataset.